Lake Crescent

-Lake Crescent is known for its brilliant blue waters and exceptional clarity, caused by a lack of nitrogen in the water which inhibits the growth of algae.
-It is located in a popular recreational area that is home to several trails, including the Spruce Railroad Trail, Pyramid Mountain trail, and the Barnes Creek trail to Marymere Falls.
+Lake Crescent is known for brilliant blue waters and exceptional clarity caused by low levels of nitrogen in the water that inhibit the growth of algae.
+The lake is located in a popular recreational area and features several trails, including the Spruce Railroad Trail, Pyramid Mountain trail, and the Barnes Creek trail to Marymere Falls.
 The Spruce Railroad Trail follows the grade of what was once the tracks of a logging railroad along the shores of the lake.
-Following this trail on the north side of the lake, one can find the entrance to an old railroad tunnel as well as "Devils Punch Bowl", a popular swimming and diving area.
+By following this trail on the north side of the lake one can find the entrance to an old railroad tunnel that is now part of the Spruce Railroad Trail, providing access to "Devils Punch Bowl", a popular swimming and diving area.

 Origins

-The lake was formed when glaciers carved out deep valleys during the last Ice Age.
+The lake was formed when glaciers carved deep valleys during the last Ice Age.
 Initially, the Lake Crescent valley drained into the Indian Creek valley and then into Elwha River.
 Anadromous fish such as steelhead and coastal cutthroat trout migrated into the valley from lower waters.

 Approximately 8,000 years ago, a great landslide from one of the Olympic Mountains dammed Indian Creek, and the deep valley filled with water.
 Many geologists believe that Lake Crescent and nearby Lake Sutherland formed at the same time, but became separated by the landslide.
 This theory is supported by Klallum tribe legend which tells a story of Mount Storm King being angered by warring tribes and throwing a boulder to cut Lake Sutherland in two, resulting in Lake Crescent.
 The results of the landslide are easily visible from the summit of Pyramid Mountain.
-Eventually, the water found an alternative route out of the valley, spilling into the Lyre River, over the Lyre River Falls, and out to the Strait of Juan de Fuca.
+Eventually, the water found an alternative route out of the valley, spilling into the Lyre River, passing over the Lyre River Falls and then out the Strait of Juan de Fuca.

 Ecology

 The anadromous fish populations in the lake became landlocked, because those fish could not ascend Lyre River Falls, making a barrier in that direction.
-Over time, two different subspecies of fish evolved in the lake: the endemic Beardslee trout, a relative of rainbow trout, spawns in the Lyre River above the falls, while the Crescenti Cutthroat Trout spawns in Barnes Creek.
+Over time, two different subspecies of fish evolved in the lake: the endemic Beardslee trout, a relative of rainbow trout, spawns in the Lyre River above the falls, while the Crescenti cutthroat trout spawns in Barnes Creek.